|

 Sheldon, J.E. and Alber, M. 2006.
 The calculation of estuarine turnover times using freshwater fraction and tidal prism models: a critical evaluation.
 Estuaries and Coasts.
 29(1):133-146.

 Weston, N.B., Dixon, R.E. and Joye, S.B.
 2006.
-Microbial and geochemical ramifications of salinity intrusion into tidal freshwater sediments.
+Ramifications of increased salinity in tidal freshwater sediments: Geochemistry and microbial pathways of organic matter mineralization.
 Journal of Geophysical Research.
 111:G01009.
 (DOI: 10.1029/2005JG000071)

 Sheldon, J.E. and Alber, M. 2002.
 A comparison of residence time calculations using simple compartment models of the Altamaha River estuary, Georgia.
 Estuaries.
 25(6B):1304-1317.